pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

+### Alphanumeric

+A combination of letters and numbers only, no spaces or special characters.

+For more information, see <a href='https://en.wikipedia.org/wiki/Alphanumericals' rel='noopener noreferrer' target='_blank'>Alphanumericals</a> on Wikipedia.

+Example: For tags, entries like `day1` or `day2` are valid, while entries like `day 1` or `day-2` are invalid.

 ### American Standard Code for Information Interchange (ASCII)

 The American Standard Code for Information Interchange (ASCII) is a character encoding standard that is well understood by computers. <br>